voussoir/etiquette/README.md

     This folder represents the flask server as somewhat of a black box, in the sense that you can move it around and just run the contained launch file.
 Subfolders contain the HTML templates, static files, and site's backend code.
     - `etiquette_repl`
         Preloads a few variables into the interpreter so you can quickly test functions within the Python REPL itself.
+    - `etiquette_cli`
+        To be run on the command line for fast and scriptable search and manipulation.
 - `utilities`
     For other scripts that will be used with etiquette databases, but are not part of the library itself.